Endless Wire (The Who album): History and composition

 On 9 April 2006, Townshend announced that the shortened version of "The Glass Household" had been played to executives at Polydor, and a release date had been set for June, with a tour of Europe following, and the album in September.
 On 3 May 2006, Pete Townshend posted on his diary page that the mastering for the new EP, titled Wire & Glass, was complete and that the tracks would soon be sent to Polydor.
 Townshend anticipated a mid-June release for the EP, and a mid-September release for the full album.
 He had also announced that the Who would begin rehearsing for their tour, during which time Townshend would finish recording the rest of the album with Roger Daltrey.

 A version of "It's Not Enough" was released online at artistdirect.com.
 "It's Not Enough" had tentatively been announced as the first single off the album, to be released simultaneously.

 On 3 October 2006, "It's Not Enough" was made available on iTunes.
 "Tea & Theatre" was also made available.
 Then on 14 October 2006, Polydor built a website for the album, endlesswire.co.uk, on which samples of the songs "We Got a Hit", "Endless Wire", "It's Not Enough", "Black Widow's Eyes", "Mike Post Theme", and "Man in a Purple Dress" were made available to listen to, but not to download.
 As of 23 October 2006, the entire album was available to stream on music.aol.com.

 "Mike Post Theme" alludes to the ubiquity of Mike Post's work in television theme music.

-Endless Wire debuted at #7 on the Billboard 200, selling about 81,000 units in its first week of release.
+Endless Wire debuted at No. 7 on the Billboard 200, selling about 81,000 units in its first week of release.